imjoy-team/ImJoy/docs/docs/user_manual.md

 The plugin engine will try to upgrade itself from Github when it starts.

 #### Launch the Plugin Engine on remote machine
 The installation of the plugin engine will setup an **Miniconda environment** located in `~/ImJoyApp`.

-You can then launch the Plugin engine from a terminal (e.g. by ssh) and specify a host to allow outside connection:
+You can then launch the Plugin engine from a terminal (e.g. by ssh) and specify a host to allow outside connections.
+Before doing this, you need to update you `$PATH` settings as explained above.
 ```
 python -m imjoy --serve --host=0.0.0.0
 ```
-By default, the host will be set to `127.0.0.1`, which allows only local connection.
-To allow remote access the host is set to 0.0.0.0.
-In order to connect to the Plugin Engine, you will need the **connection token** that is displayed in ther terminal. **KEEP THIS TOKEN PRIVATE!!!!**.
+By default, the host will be set to `127.0.0.1`, which allows only local connections.
+To allow remote access, the host is set to `0.0.0.0`.
+In order to connect to the Plugin Engine, you will need the **connection token** that is displayed in the terminal after you launched the plugin engin. **KEEP THIS TOKEN PRIVATE!!!!**.
 Besides the token, you will also need the `hostname` or the IP adress of your remote machine.

 #### Connect local ImJoy instance to
 On your local machineThen go to http://IP-OF-YOUR-REMOTE:8080 to connect to the remote machine.
 In order to launch the plugin engine, you have simply to specify the **connection token**.